awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

 1. On your local machine, create a file named `RunCommandTask.json`\.

-1. Paste the following contents into the file:
+1. Paste the following contents into the file\.

    ```
    {